dsixda/android_device_samsung_celoxhd/README.md

 4) chmod a+x ~/bin/repo
 5) repo init -u git://github.com/CyanogenMod/android.git -b jellybean
 ```
-(You'll need to install some binaries, but those are the basic instructions.
-Google for the full setup details.)
+Before that you may need to install some binaries, but those are the basic instructions.
+Google for the full setup details.
+If you had already set up an environment for CM9, you'll need to add this for CM10: "sudo apt-get install libxml2-utils"

+Here's a good guide for Jelly Bean: http://forum.xda-developers.com/showthread.php?t=1762641.

 Remain in ~/android/system for the rest of the commands.